troeger/fuzzed/README.md

 ## Production Deployment

 The latest release of ORE is available on Docker Hub.
-Check the docker-compose.yml file for neccessary environment variables.

 ## Development